 - Many choreography and performance awards

 Dance Is a Gift

 Dance is a universal language of expression.
 Everyone has a song that makes their head bob, foot tap, or hip sway almost involuntarily.
 In fact, babies dance before they can walk or even talk.
-That means dancing is hardwired into us – into what makes us human.
+That means dancing is hardwired into all of us.
 I believe dance is a gift from God to express emotions and ideas words cannot capture.

-Additionally, shows like Dance Moms allow people to think dance is about ego or a single dancer.
+In my opinion, shows like Dance Moms encourage people to think dance is about ego or a single dancer.
 Dance is never about the dancer.
 It is about the dancer’s audience.
-An artist doesn’t create their a masterpiece and then share it with no one.
+An artist doesn’t create their masterpiece and then share it with no one.
 Artists create to challenge the status quo, capture an aesthetic, or share a human truth.
 Da Vinci, Beethoven, and the Brontë sisters did not create works of art to flare their egos.
 They shared their gift to make the world a better place.
 That’s what good art does.
 That’s what dance studios can do.
-Fellow dance teachers and studio owners, let us not lose sight of what we can accomplish when we use this divine gift for good.
+Fellow dancers, teachers and studio owners, let us not lose sight of what we can accomplish when we use this divine gift for good.

 Importance of Education

-What concerns me is that many in my field portray this as a Master’s or M.A. of dance which is simply disingenuous to the people they intend to inspire.
-I don’t expect that my philosophy or studio will be a perfect fit for everyone.
-But no matter where you take dance, please be sure your director and teachers have a solid advanced education in dance.
-A lack of education typically leads to one of two approaches: (1) not pushing their students to reach their potential or (2) pushing them to a limit that is not healthy and often leads to severe injury.
+I don’t expect my philosophy or studio to be a perfect fit for everyone.
+But no matter where you take dance, please be sure your director and teachers have extensive formal education in dance, not just dance experience.
+A lack of education typically leads to one of two outcomes: (1) pushing their students to a limit that is not healthy and often leads to severe injury or (2) not pushing them to reach their potential.
 Please know the education credentials of your dance instructors.

 RISE Above the Competition